ABOUT THE EXHIBITION

 My studio and I have gathered photos of refugees using smartphones at various locations and different points of their journeys.
 There are also videos of mini stories about the experiences of the refugees, rescue team, and different characters involved in the crisis.
 A first selection of the materials from December 2015 to February 2016 is provided to the Forum Vies Mobile, as part of an ongoing, comprehensive endeavor to preserve the historic records about the refugee crisis. »

-Ai Weiwei’s vivid images of people using, charging, and assembling around phones remind us of the fragility of the connections and larger systems we all depend on to make life work every day, but often take for granted.
+Ai Weiwei is one of the first artists to have incorporated the use of smartphones in his work.
+This communication tool plays a critical role in refugees’ exile.
+The artist’s vivid images of people using, charging, and assembling around phones remind us of the fragility of the connections and larger systems we all depend on to make life work every day, but often take for granted.
 A phone call seems like a simple thing, but imagine how hard it is while on the move, as a refugee, to have a working phone with the numbers you need to call, a charged battery, power cords, converters and the right SIM card.
 What if your survival depended on it?
 What if your ability to find your loved ones, or to get money, or to plot your next move, all depended on that mobile connection?
-In the past, such as when my own great grandparents fled from pogroms in the Ukraine and Belarus around the turn of the 20th century, it took weeks to make contact from New York with those they left behind.
-Now refugees can stay in touch, even send photos, adding a different kind of poignancy to separation.

 Mobility seems to always be wedded with communication capacities, almost as if without communication we would cease to be able to move.
 How would we know our route, our mode of travel, our destination, our options, if we were unable to communicate?
 How would anyone know where we were?
 Locating oneself is crucial to being human.
 Ultimately the refugee is a dis-located person for whom the mobile phone is a locational device that maintains their connection to the world, and in some ways therefore to their own humanity.
 Rescue is not just a shoreline and a water bottle, refuge is not just an emergency blanket and a temporary shelter, it is also a phone to call...someone.
 How do refugees “reassemble the social,” both in human terms and with technological artifacts, with things near and distant, in the words of the French sociologist Bruno Latour ?
 The social, in other words, requires more than just people and language: it also relies on background infrastructures such as phones, plugs, electricity, satellites, data plans, metal mines, and all the other equipment that we use to assemble our selves.